Why I founded Return to Eden Cosmetics

 I started Return to Eden Cosmetics in 2008, but that doesn't mean the formulations have remained static.

-In 2015, I reformulated the entire line with more intense focus on sustainable ingredients, and I also took a new marketing approach - online only instead of local events.
+In 2015, I reformulated the entire line with more intense focus on sustainable ingredients.

 I've got more big changes in store for this little business.
 Offering phenomenal products (great for your skin, low impact to the environment) just isn't enough.
 I also want to offer phenomenal packaging (which is why you'll see a transition towards more sustainable packaging in the near future) and an incredible customer experience.